 The Family Integrity Program is a community-based care lead agency contracted with the Department of Children and Families.
 The Family Integrity Program's mission is to work in partnership with the State of Florida and the local community to develop, implement and manage a highly effective, strength-based community-based system of care for abused and neglected children and their families.
-All situations cannot be categorized with hard and fast guidelines.
-So the Family Integrity Program provides different types of intervention.
-Understanding that not one child or family is the same, here are a few examples of the services you and your family may be involved with, as well an explanation of the Florida mandated case plan required for each child.
+The Family Integrity Program provides different types of intervention, understanding that not one child or family is the same.

 - Dependency Case Management – Dependency Case Managers assist the families with case plan tasks that address reasons for removal.
 The Dependency Case Manager provides all necessary referrals for the parents, child and caregivers by linking them to the appropriate services.
 The Dependency Case Manager completes ongoing home visits at the child's placement to ensure safety, well-being and permanency.
 The Dependency Case Manager attends all court hearings and provides written reports to the Court.

 - Post Adoptions – Post-Adoption services are available to help families meet the special needs of children adopted from the child welfare system.
 This service can be utilized by adoptive parents for short-term services to enhance safety or to promote continued permanency and well-being for adopted children.
-A post - adoption support group is held bi-monthly at the Family Integrity Program.
-Quarterly newsletters are distributed to adoptive families to provide them with ongoing information and support.
 Please contact, Claudia Sheremeta, at (904) 209-6107 for more information.